 Invalidity of floating charge

 A floating charge on the property of a company created during the 12 months before the commencement of its winding-up is invalid unless it is proved that the company, immediately after the creation of the charge, was solvent.
 This is subject to an exception for monies actually advanced or paid, or the actual price or value of goods or services sold or supplied to the company at the time of or subsequent to the creation of, and in consideration for, the charge and interest at the appropriate rate.
+Further, a floating charge created in connection with the implementation of an SOA will not be declared to be invalid on the basis of detriment to the general body of creditors of the insolvent company unless there are other circumstances for so doing.
 The 12-month period is extended to two years if the chargee is a connected person.

 Irish courts have a limited jurisdiction to consolidate assets where satisfied that it is just and equitable to do so.